THE LAMAR YORK PRIZES FOR FICTION AND NONFICTION NOW

 Each entry includes a subscription.
 All entries considered

-CALL FOR SUBMISSIONS: THE ANIMAL
+CALL FOR SUBMISSIONS: SKIN

-The Chattahoochee Review seeks
+The Chattahoochee Review seeks submissions for its

-Deadline October 1.
+or surfaces.
 Please note the call for submissions

 Since we acquire first North American rights, submissions should be works